NewAlexandria/demo_code/data-pipes/DESIGN.md

 Scaling and managing the ingest is best done by eventing most of the process.
 Files are probably retrieved via SFTP or similar bulk process.
 The healthcare network already uses a cloud, we can host services in the same cloud for the speed / data gravity principle.
 Scraping / crawling is [a studied area in ACM and related CS literature](https://dl.acm.org/results.cfm?query=crawler), when we think we can benefit from the cutting-edge.
 If we find that sourcing the data has a graph component, the common pattern in FOSS tooling is [a bloom filter](https://github.com/igrigorik/bloomfilter-rb) for the worker target cache.

-In this take-home, I don't think there's need to build a scraping orchestrator.
+In this take-home, it doesn't look like there is a need to build a scraping orchestrator.

 ### Parse

 #### Design

 The core of the parsing is going to be

 * searching for identities / features